 Pet Moving: Moving Safely With Your Pet

 So you need to move house but can’t help thinking – what about my pets being upset and going back to the old house?
-MiniMovers has helped thousands of Australians move locally over the past 39 years and our removalists have picked up a few tips along the way to make moving with your pets as stress-free as possible.
+MiniMovers has helped thousands of Australians move locally over the past 4 decades and our removalists have picked up a few tips along the way to make moving with your pets as stress-free as possible.

 That’s why, when Advantage Petcare asked us for some tips for a blog post about moving with cats or dogs, we were more than happy to help out!
 It was great to be asked and we thought we’d share some of our tips here with you, so you and your pet can enjoy a calm and happy transition to your new home.